 git svn encounters an SVN committer name that does not exist in the

-git svn will abort operation.
+--authors-file option, it will abort operation.

 Clean up SVN references